Backlash: The Undeclared War Against American Women: Epilogue

 Faludi concludes by suggesting that although the 1980s was a decade that "produced one long, painful and unremitting campaign to thwart women's progress", women pushed back.
-She states that although there have been periodic attempts to reverse women's gains, women have resisted.
-Faludi wonders how effective the resistance of the 1980s has been, claiming women seemed unaware of their real political power and vitality in that decade, and missed an opportunity to make a "great leap forward" (459).
+She states that although there have been periodic attempts to reverse women's gains, women have resisted, although she wonders how effective the resistance of the 1980s has been, claiming women seemed unaware of their real political power and vitality in that decade, and missed an opportunity to make a "great leap forward" (459).

 Preface to the 2006, 15th anniversary edition

 Faludi believes that although there is no longer a backlash, this may not be a good thing.
 She notes that we are being told that feminism's goals have been achieved, and young women no longer need to identify as feminists(x).
 Through the 1990s women made political and economical headway that brought them closer to equal representation and pay, but Faludi believes it is a distorted view of feminism that is present in mainstream America today.
 She claims feminism has been co-opted by commercialism, and economic independence has become buying power; self-determination has become commodified self-improvement of "physical appearance, self-esteem and the fool's errand of reclaiming one's youth"; and public agency has been transformed to publicity (xv).
 Faludi says we have yet to find our way to the "more meaningful goals of social change, responsible citizenship, the advancement of human creativity, [and] the building of a mature and vital public world."
 Her concern is that our social structure and cultural ideology have not fundamentally changed, saying, "We have used our gains to gild our shackles, but not break them."(xvi).